JSydll/YoT/src/meta-fw-update/Readme.md

 As one of the well documented and maintained update solutions is sbabic's **`swupdate`**, this layer builds on top of it.

+**Documentation for sbabic's `swupdate` can be found [here](https://sbabic.github.io/swupdate/overview.html)**.
+The overview also makes up a great introduction into the concepts of embedded firmware updates.

 Three main tasks need to be done:
 - Creating an image with the correct partitioning layout
 - Preparing the target to use U-Boot and specific bootloader env vars